segmentstream-com/segmentstream-com.github.io/_docs/datasources/awin.md

 ### UTM matching for campaigns

 Currently, SegmentStream supports automatic UTM matching for AWIN campaigns only when UTM params are defined inside the URL for each offer in your product feed.
-Otherwise, you would need to match AWIN campaigns mannually inside the SegmentStream admin panel.
+Otherwise, you would need to match AWIN campaigns manually inside the SegmentStream admin panel.

 By default, the following matching applies for `utm_source` and `utm_medium`:
 * `utm_source` ▸ `AWIN`
 * `utm_medium` ▸ `Publisher type`

 This matching can be changed inside the admin panel by specifying appropriate values **UTM source**, **UTM medium**, and **UTM campaign** options.
 ![UTM Grouping options](/img/awin-utm_options.png)